alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Fractal flames are really expensive to compute, no wonder GPUs made miracles in this field too.

 Being inside Houdini has its major advantages.
-Only think at the possibilities you have to animate those flames using Houdini's procedural paradigm and toolsets, endless!
-Useless to say the ability to create a pipeline around this tool easily using Houdini's Python HOM libraries.
+Only think at the possibilities you have to animate those flames using Houdini's procedural paradigm and toolsets.
+And the ability to create a pipeline around this tool easily using Houdini's Python HOM libraries.

-If you know how to create your flames the speed isnt bad at all.
-On a modern workstation you'll do pretty much all the fractals flames you can think of within minutes for ~HD images. ( the higher the resolution and the more points you'll need to get a cleaner image, and some flames are tougher than others ).
-You start with default settings and work your way up, as everything in Houdini.

-Karma with the integrated Nvidia Optix denoiser is a great combo to produce your fractal images.
+Karma with the integrated Nvidia Optix denoiser is a great combo to render your fractal images.

-Almost all fractal flame images on my website and instagram use an average of 64 iterations max, some much less and some a bit more.
+Almost all fractal flame images on my website and instagram use an average of 64 iterations max, some use less and some a bit more.
 A few exceptions went above 128 and up to 256/512.

 Some flames require truly an high amount of iterations to resolve properly.
 Below are some presets that Chaotica software ship with, ported inside FLAM3 for Houdini.